-If the problem is not urgent, the GP will write a letter to the ORL Department requesting an appointment in the outpatient clinic.
+If the matter is not urgent your GP will write an electronic referral letter to the ORL Department requesting an appointment in the outpatient clinic.
 One of the consultant surgeons working in the Department reviews the referral letters to determine who should be seen first, based on the information provided by the GP.
-Very urgent cases are usually seen within a couple of weeks, but other cases may have to wait a much longer time.
+Very urgent cancer cases are seen within two weeks, but other routine cases may have to wait up to four months.
 Routine cases may be returned to the GP with some management advice.

 Common Conditions / Procedures / Treatments

 This is a slow-growing, benign (non-cancerous) overgrowth of tissue on the nerves that affect your hearing and balance.… More